olik30/k30-physics-mcq-trainer/docs/review-retrain-cycle.md

 - `data/review/variant_choices.jsonl` stores every decision you make.
 - `data/filtered/refresh_accept.jsonl` keeps the variants you approved (preferred ones are weighted more).
 - `data/filtered/refresh_reject.jsonl` holds the variants you rejected or skipped so they can be regenerated next round.
-- `data/eval/eval_set.jsonl` is the fixed 300-question evaluation deck every run uses for comparable metrics.
+- `data/eval/core_sets/` stores the rotating 60-question evaluation decks used for day-to-day runs; refresh them with `python scripts/build_eval_set.py --count 60 --sets 3`.
 - `models/adapters/<name>/` and `artifacts/results/<name>/` contain the newly trained adapter and its evaluation reports.

 That’s all—work entirely inside the reviewer: review the variants, press the sidebar button, and the system takes care of the rest.